laurenGoodrich/laurenGoodrich/README.md

 - [**Pharmacy Management System**](https://github.com/laurenGoodrich/pharmacyManagementSystem): Developed a frontend and backend that allows pharmacists add and manage prescriptions, medicines, and their patients.
 - [**Continental Breakfast Website**](https://github.com/laurenGoodrich/ContinentalBreakfast): Developed an informative website that explores the geography, culture, and ecology of the seven continents.
 - [**Brick Breaker Game**](https://github.com/laurenGoodrich/BrickBreaker): Classic arcade game where you aim to break all the bricks.
+- [**FPGA-Based Processor Design and Video Processing Algorithm**](https://github.com/laurenGoodrich/FiveStagePipelined-MIPS-ISA-DatapathDesign): Design and implementation of a full-scale pipelined data path for the MIPS 32-bit Instruction Set Architecture (ISA) on a Xilinx Artix-7 FPGA.

 ---